 The Board decided that the administrative agreements of the administrations whose territories are partially or wholly included in the intended service area of an assignment under examination are explicitly required and shall be obtained when entering the assignment in the List, irrespective of whether or not their allotments in the Plan or their assignments are identified as affected under § 6.5.
 If an identified administration does not make comment nor reply to the notifying administration’s request for seeking agreement under § 6.6, it shall be considered that the former administration disagrees to the inclusion of its territory in the intended service area of the assignment.

-In the examination of a satellite network submitted under § 6.17, if the Bureau finds that the territory of an administration is wholly or partially included in the service area of the network without obtaining an explicit agreement from that administration, it shall request the notifying administration to exclude the territory and the associated test points from the service area.
+In the examination of a satellite network submitted under § 6.17, if the Bureau finds that the territory of an administration is wholly or partially included in the service area of the network without having obtained an explicit agreement from that administration prior to the submission under § 6.17, it shall request the notifying administration to exclude the territory and the associated test points from the service area.
 If the notifying administration insists on keeping the service area unchanged, the finding of the examination under § 6.19 a) shall be unfavourable.

 An administration that agreed to include its territory in the service area of an assignment may at any time withdraw its agreement in accordance with § 6.16.